 How to watch Amazon Prime Video on a games console

-You just need to navigate using a gamepad or optional dedicated remote control.
+On all devices, you just need to navigate using a gamepad or optional dedicated remote control.

 How to watch Amazon Prime Video on Chromecast